mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 including European Union Member States, EFTA countries, and candidate countries and potential candidates.
 Note that it is not necessary to consider all countries included in this list.

-For countries outside Europe, the calculation of $N_{trade}$ can be performed using the `ntrade` function from the `qPRAentry` package.
+For non-European countries, the calculation of $N_{trade}$ can be performed using the `ntrade` function from the `qPRAentry` package.

 For the use of this application, trade data of the commodities of interest, i.e., potential carriers of the target pests, are required.
-The trade data required are:
+The required trade data are:

 - Total quantity of non-EU commodity imported by EU countries.
-- Quantity of commodities from non-EU countries where the pest is present imported by EU countries.
+- Quantity of commodity from non-EU countries where the pest is present imported by EU countries.
 - Quantity of commodity imported between EU countries.
 - Quantity of commodity produced in the EU countries.